 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade Somewhat Yes Mandatory B+
+Final grade Somewhat Yes Mandatory (up until grade 9) B+

 1. The current curriculum remains in effect until the future provincial curriculum is approved by the Minister of Education.
 The development of learning outcomes in the six subject areas began in fall 2017 (Alberta Education, 2019c).
 Draft Kindergarten to Grade 4 curriculum was developed and approved for field testing on Dec 14, 2018 and was to begin classroom testing in September 2019, but the UCP government pressed pause on that after the election (Vernon, 2019) and appointed a 12-member panel to review and draft a new ministerial order on student learning (Rose & Villani, 2020).
 Curriculum redesign and current drafts are available (Alberta Education, 2020).
 Ministry of Education is reviewing work by the NDP to expand the K-4 outline up to Grade 6.
 No other curriculum has yet been developed (New Learn Alberta, 2020).
-The entire elementary curriculum is to be piloted in the 2021-22 school year, with the development of Grade 7-12 to follow (Antoneshyn, 2020).
-The cycle of developing learning outcomes and validating the draft curriculum elements will continue through to December 2022" (Alberta Education, 2019c).
+The entire elementary curriculum is to be piloted in the 2021-22 school year, with full implementation occurring in the 2022-2023 school year (Alberta Education, n.d.).